 There had been talk years back about a Samsung and Medtronic Diabetes partnership aimed at integrating glucose data into Android watches, but that relationship faded without any product materializing beyond prototypes.

 There are numerous other small companies and universities currently working on noninvasive glucose monitoring technology, too.

 DiabetesMine has been covering attempts at noninvasive diabetes tech since 2005, and a couple of the gadgets that captured headlines at the time remain legendary.

 The first and best-known example is the infamous

 Google and Novartis were once developing a contact lens that could use fluorescent light to monitor sugars through the eye, but that research was eventually scrapped because the company determined it wouldn’t work.
 That hasn’t stopped others from pursuing that same path in recent years.

 Another notable name in noninvasive CGM tech for several years was C-8 MediSensors based in San Jose, California.
 This gadget promised to use light to identify and analyze glucose molecules under the skin via interstitial fluid, just like other traditional CGMs.

-That company even obtained European CE Mark approval in 2012, but it never materialized and, eventually, the company went under a year later without any cash.
-Many of the C-8 scientists moved on to other companies like Apple and Google, before the company eventually rebranded and re-launched as C-Eight without any focus on noninvasive glucose monitoring.
+This company even obtained European CE Mark approval in 2012, but a launch never materialized and, eventually, the company went bankrupt a year later.
+Many of the C-8 scientists moved on to other companies like Apple and Google, before the company eventually rebranded and relaunched as C-Eight without any focus on noninvasive glucose monitoring.

 Some industry experts who’ve watched this field for many years still insist that it will never happen.